Giles Rich: Recognition and legacy

 In 2006 Judge Rich was inducted into the IP Hall of Fame.

 Personal

 On January 10, 1931, Rich married his first wife, Gertrude Verity Braun, the daughter of a Barnard College professor who was head of the German Department, and they had a daughter, Verity Sutherland, born in 1940.
 Gertrude died in 1953, and Rich married his second wife, Helen Gill Field the same year.
 At the time of his death, he was survived by his second wife, Helen; his daughter, Verity Rich Hallinan; a granddaughter; a niece, Eleanor Van Staagen Mitchell; and a nephew.

-He was an accomplished photographer, and known among patent lawyers and judges for his curiosity and familiarity with the mechanics of everyday appliances.
+"He was said to be an accomplished photographer, and known among patent lawyers and judges for his curiosity and familiarity with the mechanics of everyday appliances".

 Rich died of lymphoma on June 9, 1999, at Sibley Memorial Hospital in Washington, D.C.